The hidden marketing minefield

 Leading a marketing organization with those strategic responsibilities is a challenge – and a risk – the minefield of this blog’s title.
 In every strategic decision, you do what you can to mitigate the risks, but you never know with absolute certainly that the decisions you made will work the way you anticipated.
 Since many organizations truly don’t understand the role of marketing, failures in this area, rather than leading to course corrections, tend to lead to the exit.

-One thought on “The hidden marketing minefield
+1 thoughts on “The hidden marketing minefield

 Leave a Reply